Empowering students with language-based learning differences

 Author, Lecturer, Researcher, and Expert in Dyslexia

-Ms. Wiebenson stepped down in June after 19 years as Head of Lowell School.
+Ms. Wiebenson was Head of Lowell School for 19 years.
 She will be staying on half-time as Director Emerita, working on special projects.
 She currently serves on the boards of The Barker Foundation and Edmund Burke School.
 She also served two terms on the board of AISGW (the Association of Independent Schools of Greater Washington) and on the faculty of NAIS (National Association of Independent Schools) Summer Diversity Institute.
 Prior to coming to Lowell, Abigail worked for 10 years in the Lower School administration at Georgetown Day School.
 She is the mother of three grown sons and has two grandsons.